ej2015/what_date/README.md

 $client.next_tuesday

 ```
 You can also ask for the date of a particular day of a given month.
 Use ordinals such as first, second and up to fifth.
-But'last' does not work yet.
+But 'last' does not work yet.

 ```
 $client.first_monday_of_june_2018